-Subsequent to the corporate restructuring in which Sonnedix España Finance 2, S.A. was involved as a consequence of the merger carried out in 2019, its business model was focused on the operation of solar parks for the generation of electric energy in Spain.
-The Company currently employs photovoltaic technology.
-At December 31, 2022 and 2021, the aggregate nominal capacity of Sonnedix España Finance 2, S.A. totaled 33.70 MW (37.4 MWp of total installed capacity).
+The Company's business model is oriented towards the operation of solar energy parks for the generation of electric energy using photovoltaic technology.

+At December 31, 2023 and 2022, the aggregate nominal capacity of Sonnedix España Finance 2, S.A. totaled 33.70 MW (37.4 MWp of total installed capacity).